 International Student Success: Ally Govi '20

-Initially, Govi had a hard time with her college search when looking to transfer from KCC.
-“I wasn’t sure where I wanted to live between Colorado or New England… I also wasn’t one hundred percent sure what I wanted to study.”
-She had a love of languages and a desire to be an interpreter, but “I also had a passion for marketing,” she explained.
-At Pacific, she has found the perfect combination: a major in business with concentrations in international business and marketing and a second major in Spanish.
+Initially, she had a hard time with her college search when looking to transfer from KCC.
+“I wasn’t sure where I wanted to live between Colorado or New England… I wasn’t sure what I wanted to study,” Govi said.
+She had a love of languages and a desire to be an interpreter, and she also had a passion for marketing.
+At Pacific, she found the perfect combination — a major in business with concentrations in international business and marketing and a second major in Spanish.

-She found Pacific University at a college fair hosted every year at KCC, “We talked to many recruiters,” she explained, “..we looked at different schools, but Pacific had stuck with me.”
+Govi found Pacific University at a college fair at KCC, “I talked to many recruiters,” she explained, “..I looked at different schools, but Pacific stuck with me.”
 She knew people who had graduated from Pacific and having a steady 4.0 GPA as a transfer student afforded her academic-merit scholarships, a language talent scholarship, a Phi Theta Kappa Honor Society scholarship, and a few more.
-“I was also attracted by the fact that Pacific University is a small school, where I would have a one to one relationship with my professors—making it worth any cost after scholarships.”
+“I was also attracted by the fact that Pacific University is a small school, where I would have a one-to-one relationship with my professors—making it worth any cost after scholarships," she recalls.

 She visited campus in the summer of 2016, “I loved the campus,” she reminisced, “how small it is, and I instantly fell in love with the atmosphere—the sense of being at home.”
 After the visit, Govi continued to work with Tania Hand in Admissions and Gretchen Potter in Academic Advising to understand what classes to take before transferring, and which majors and minors were possible.
 Of her transfer experience, she commented, “Both of these ladies made my transfer easy and smooth."